bsidestlv/bsidestlv.com/content/register/_index.md

 ## The Details
 - When: Thursday, 2 July 2020 11:00-19:00 Israel (GMT+3)
-- Where: BsidesTLV team will Broadcast live from Central Tel Aviv, you will be watching us from anywhere around the globe, we will broadcast on: Twitch, Youtube and our website.
+- Where: BsidesTLV will be broadcast live from Tel Aviv!
+Join us at home from anywhere around the globe.
+Register  to get the event link.
-- Lobbycon will be live on BSidesTLV Slack, [join us today!](https://join.slack.com/t/bsidestlv/shared_invite/zt-ezz7de5w-zKO_PyubEBs2_UDIssDw8A)
+- Lobbycon has already started on the BSidesTLV Slack, [join us today!](https://join.slack.com/t/bsidestlv/shared_invite/zt-ezz7de5w-zKO_PyubEBs2_UDIssDw8A)
-- Join our mailing list to be notified of any updates and changed and future events
+- Join our mailing list to be notified of any updates and future events
 <a class="btn primary" href="https://e.bsidestlv.com/subscription/lGCnPUft?locale=en-US" target="_blank" style="width: 300px; font-size: 0.875rem">subscribe to our mailing list</a>

 ## BSidesTLV 2020 - Hybrid Edition!
 Welcome To The New Normal...

 The time has come for us to go hybrid, gather together and share our knowledge!

-We are excited to announce that BSidesTLV 2020 will take place in hybrid format!

 ## What to expect at BSidesTLV 2020 Hybrid edition?